forcedotcom/datacloud-jdbc/DEVELOPMENT.md

 **FluentIterable** from Google Guava is the established reference interface for operating on iterator and stream-like data structures in this codebase.
 It provides a fluent API for transforming, filtering, and manipulating collections in a functional programming style.

-While we also considered the Java Streams API we discourage its use because the `Spliterator` concept together with `tryAdvance` can sneakly lead to OOMs due to materializing full Iterators
+While we also considered the Java Streams API, we discourage its use because the `Spliterator` concept together with `tryAdvance` can sneakily lead to OOMs due to materializing full Iterators.

 ## Coverage